 Pre-modern earth-based cultures carry a heritage that grew out of a direct relationship to the living spirit of the natural world.
-The great inter-related circle of life is expressed in stories, songs, art, spiritual and healing practices and are a precious living human heritage.
+The great inter-related circle of life is expressed in stories, songs, art, ceremonies, spiritual and healing practices and are a precious living human heritage.

 |This concept of indigenous soul is eloquently expressed by Martin Prechtel:

 (Secrets of the Talking Jaguar, Memoirs From the Living Heart of a Mayan Village):

 Childhood Summers at Mountain Ranch